GeoMigrata/dotMigrata/src/Simulation/README.md

 Observer interface for monitoring simulation progress.

+### 5. Pipeline Architecture

+A flexible system of stages that allows customization and extension of simulation workflow.

 ---

 ## SimulationEngine Design

 ### Architecture

-The `SimulationEngine` follows the **Observer Pattern** and coordinates three main calculators:
+The `SimulationEngine` follows the **Pipeline Pattern** and **Observer Pattern**, executing a series of configurable
+stages:

-- `AttractionCalculator` - Computes city attractiveness
+- `AttractionStage` - Computes city attractiveness using an `IAttractionCalculator`
-- `MigrationCalculator` - Determines migration flows
+- `MigrationStage` - Determines migration flows using an `IMigrationCalculator`
+- `MigrationApplicationStage` - Applies migration flows to update city populations
-- `FeedbackCalculator` - Updates city factors
+- `FeedbackStage` - Updates city factors using an `IFeedbackCalculator`

 ### Key Responsibilities

-1. **Orchestration**: Coordinates the execution of attraction, migration, and feedback calculations
+1. **Pipeline Orchestration**: Executes configurable simulation stages in sequence
 2. **State Management**: Maintains and updates simulation state
 3. **Observer Notification**: Notifies observers of simulation events
 4. **Stabilization Detection**: Monitors when the system reaches equilibrium